akash5100/atlan-backend-challenge/PROPOSAL.md

 - Created a plugin to send SMS to the employee's phone number when an employee is added.
 - Discussed the additional requirements such as logging, monitoring, alerting, and benchmarking.
 - Look into the pros and cons of using SQLite as a database.

+## Existing issues

+- Message send print 2 times in the console.